Cathedral of San Sebastian de Lipa

 Photo from the El Renacimiento Filipino Magazine (1911), Courtesy of the Antonio Vivencio del Rosario Heritage Library.

-Fr.
-Diez Gonzalez’s successor, Fray Benito Baras, administered the town from 1865-1894.
-During his term, he fully completed the Church and the reconstruction of the convento with plans from the Spanish Civil Engineer Don José de Fuentes.
-Fray Baras was also responsible for the erection of the Catholic Cemetery in the barrio of Antipolo and, without any aid from the state, the Sabang bridge which linked Lipa to Tanauan.
-Padre Baras served as the Cura of Lipa for 29 long years.
-He died in 1894 at the age of 69.
+Fray Benito Baras, who succeeded Fray Díez González, served as parish priest of Lipa from 1865 until 1894.
+During his long administration, the church was fully completed and the convento was reconstructed according to plans prepared by the Spanish civil engineer Don José de Fuentes.
+Fray Baras also oversaw the construction of the Catholic Cemetery in Barrio Antipolo and the Sabang Bridge, which linked Lipa with Tanauan.
+The bridge was built without financial assistance from the state.
+Padre Baras served as cura of Lipa for twenty-nine years and died in 1894 at the age of sixty-nine.

 “Courtesy of the Genealogy, History, and Archives Unit, Fort Worth Library.